 What Do My Results Mean?

 Your report will usually have one column called a “reference range” and another for your results.
 If your results are inside the reference range, they’re normal.
-If they’re above or below it, they’re abnormal.
-This can mean a few things:
+If they’re above or below it, they’re considered abnormal.

 - Medications you might be taking, like steroids, insulin, and hormones